 Of the 2,509 people from Nevada who used QuoteWizard while shopping for life insurance last year, 37 percent reported having major health issues.
 Unfortunately, many of them also likely had issues finding affordable life insurance.

 Let us connect you with multiple companies that will provide you with a life insurance policy that fits your needs as well as your budget.

 Below are the major factors that contribute to life insurance rates.

 Life expectancy at birth in Nevada is 78.1 years, slightly lower than the life expectancy at birth for the US overall, which is 78.9 years.
-So, if you purchased a 30-year term life policy in Nevada at age 51, you would be more likely than not to pass away before 81 years of age, the end of the term.
+So, what if you purchased a 30-year term life policy in Nevada at age 51?
+You'd be more likely than not to pass away before 81 years of age, the end of the term.

-On the other hand, if you were 31 years old and purchased a 30-year term life policy, you would be well under Nevada’s life expectancy of 78.1 years old when the policy term ended.
+But what if you were 31 years old and purchased a 30-year term life policy?
+You'd be well under Nevada’s life expectancy of 78.1 years old when the policy term ended.
 You’d be a much lower risk to insure and would therefore pay much lower rates than the person in the former example.